Leeds 0113 228 5000

 Called 2008 Email Hylton

-Hylton has been consistently recommended as a leading Barrister by The Legal 500 and Chambers & Partners for both Personal Injury and Clinical Negligence.
-He is described by the guides as 'approachable', 'thorough', 'brilliant in court', a 'superb advocate', and a 'rising star'.
+For several years Hylton has been consistently recommended as a leading Barrister by The Legal 500 and Chambers & Partners for both Personal Injury and Clinical Negligence.
+He is described as 'approachable', 'thorough', 'pragmatic', 'brilliant in court', a 'superb advocate', and a 'rising star'.
 Hylton is currently one of only a handful of clinical negligence specialists in the North East recommended in Band 1 of The Legal 500.

 "Approachable and thorough."
 "He's someone who inspires confidence and works collaboratively with clients and solicitors.
 He has a keen eye for detail and is a superb advocate."Chambers & Partners 2018